who-biz/blur-api-cpp/INSTRUCTIONS.md

 *Note: You may specify* `-DCMAKE_BUILD_TYPE=Debug`*, to enable prettyprinted stack traces, courtesy of <a href="https://github.com/bombela/backward-cpp">bombela/backward-cpp</a>, but you will need to install both the* `libdwarf-dev libelf-dev` *packages.*

-3. Start the BlurAPI server, including `--port` startup flag (this should be the port your Blur daemon will be running on): `./bin/blurapiserver --port=21111`
+3. Start the BlurAPI server, including `--blur-port` startup flag (this should be the port your Blur daemon will be running on): `./bin/blurapiserver --blur-port=21111`
 4. Launch the Blur Network daemon with the following options: `./blurd --testnet`